-Observations and fundamentals of ocean dynamics, from the role of the oceans in global climate and climate change to beach waves.
-Topics include the greenhouse effect, oceans, and global warming; El Niño events in the equatorial Pacific Ocean; currents: the wind-driven ocean circulation and the Gulf stream; coastal upwelling and fisheries; temperature, salinity, the overturning circulation, and its effect on global climate stability and variability; wave motions: surface ocean waves, internal waves, tsunamis, and tides; ocean observations by ships, satellites, moorings, floats and more.
+Observations and fundamentals of ocean dynamics, from the role of the oceans in climate change to beach waves.
+Topics include the greenhouse effect and the role of the oceans in global warming; El Niño events in the equatorial Pacific Ocean; the wind-driven ocean circulation and the Gulf Stream; coastal upwelling and fisheries; temperature, salinity, the overturning ocean circulation and its effect on global climate stability and variability; wave motions: surface ocean waves, internal waves, tsunamis, and tides; ocean observations by ships, satellites, moorings, floats and more.

-A field trip to the Woods Hole Oceanographic Institution on Cape Cod will be held during the course, which will be an opportunity to learn about sea-going oceanography.
-Basic programming will be introduced in sections (students may choose either Matlab or python) and for some homework assignments.
+A field trip to the Woods Hole Oceanographic Institution on Cape Cod will be an opportunity to learn about sea-going oceanography.
+Students will be doing a group video project and group in-class presentations.
+Scientific computation and visualization methods will be introduced (students may choose either Matlab or Python) and will be used for some homework assignments.